knocte/2fsharp/typescript2fsharp.md

 * In TypeScript, when you call an asynchronous method, you're given a `Promise<T>` object which represents the job being worked on, and it has already been started.
 In F#, though, the job is represented by an `Async<'T>` object which hasn't been started yet (you can later decide how to start it; e.g. in this example it's just started with the `Async.RunSynchronously` call).
 * The equivalent of `await` in TypeScript, is simply the addition of the `!` character to the let statement in F#.
 * In TypeScript, you can convert computation-heavy synchronous methods into asynchronous by using `async` keyword in function definition, in F# you simply wrap them with an `async{}` block (a computation expression).

+Moreover, there's a subtle difference: in TypeScript, a promise can either be fulfilled or rejected.
+However, in F#, an `Async<'T>` object will always return a value of type `'T` once it is run.
+To achieve something similar in F#, you can return a value of type [`Result<'T,'TFailure>`](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/results) or use [`Async.Catch`](https://learn.microsoft.com/en-us/dotnet/fsharp/tutorials/async#asynccatch) to catch exceptions that are thrown during its execution.

 If we change the TypeScript code above slightly to introduce parallelization (supposing we have two toasters):